luz-ojeda/luz-ojeda.github.io/_i18n/en/about.md

 I have mainly studied web development during 2019 at [FreeCodeCamp.org](https://www.freecodecamp.org/), among other resources such as related channels in YouTube (like [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA) which I recommend a lot), the Mozilla Developer Network and [JavaScript.info](https://javascript.info/) which led me to work on several small projects present on my [**GitHub account**](https://github.com/lezojeda).

 Lately, I have been interested on enhancing my back-end skills by studying the [**Back-End Engineer Career Path**](https://www.codecademy.com/career-journey/back-end-engineer) in Codecademy in my spare time.
-Additionally, I have been working on several projects, including this website (built with Jekyll), a [personal budget API](https://github.com/lezojeda/personal-budget) (for the Codecademy course along with a simple frontend associated) and a book reading tracking webapp.
-See more in the [projects](/projects) section.
+Additionally, I have been working on several projects, including this website (built with Jekyll) and a book reading tracking webapp.
+See details in the [projects](/projects) section.

 I am also a former biologist from the *Universidad de Buenos Aires* where I studied from 2011 to 2019 including a final lab thesis where I studied plant physiology.
 In one of my Statistic courses is where I started programming with R which later led to my interest in web development and the career shift.